NearNodeFlash/nnf-dm/daemons/compute/Readme.md

 # Data Movement

-This readme explains the Data Movement Daemon (nnf-dm) and it's corresponding API (Copy Offload API).
+This readme explains the Data Movement Daemon (nnf-dm) and its corresponding API (Copy Offload API).

 There are also some example clients that show how to use the Copy Offload API.